gavinlyonsrepo/Display_Lib_RPI/extra/doc/st7735/README.md

 1. Bitmap size in kiloBytes = (screenWidth * screenHeight * bitsPerPixel)/(1024 * 8)
 2. Pixel size column assumes 128 by 128 screen.

-The drawBitmap function will return an error if : The Bitmap is completely off screen or Invalid Bitmap pointer object.
-The drawBitmapXX functions will also return an error if memory be assigned.
-All 4 function's will return 0 for success.
+These class functions will return an error code in event of error see API for more details.

 ## Hardware